kevinolega/homepage/loan.md

 I understand that you need money.

-Here are links that I hope you’d find useful.
+Here are links that I prepared for you.

+I hope you’d find them useful.

 1. Article: [How to track, manage, and save money using a notebook](https://minimalchanges.com/money-notebook).
 2. Article: [Side-Hustle ideas for extra income](https://minimalchanges.com/side-hustle)